mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Leave a YIKES in the chat if you really felt that.

-There I was, logged the heck in as Tony Abbott.
+I was now logged the heck in as Tony Abbott.
 And for all I know, everyone else who saw his Instagram post was right there with me.

 But, well, let's not get carried away[^carriedaway].
 The flight was in the past, so I couldn't change anything.